karthis-testlab/playwright-ui-api-framework/README.md

 >
 > **npm run test:smoke:ui**
 >
-> When running the above command in the CLI, @smoke tagged UI test scripts will execute on the all project like Chromium, Firefox and Webkit projects.
+> When running the above command in the CLI, @smoke tagged UI test scripts will execute on all project like Chromium, Firefox and Webkit projects.
 >
 > **npm run test:e2e:api**
 >